-The most important news at one glance – Our weekly press review of the calendar week 36.
+The most important news at one glance – Our press review of the calendar week 36.
 From Hip-Hop for the Favelas of Rio de Janeiro into the heart of Perpignan.
 About Tokyo’s planned highest skyscraper up to London’s attempt to eliminate their disadvantages for pedestrians.
 Our summary of the most important urban news.

 City and human